'Early detection is crucial' –Janne Madsen on breast cancer battle

 Lean on your network.
 Be open about your cancer; even though I’m a private person, sharing my journey on Facebook and Instagram has brought me incredible support.
 The heartfelt messages I received have uplifted my spirits and given me the energy to face my upcoming course of chemotherapy.

-Connecting with others who have battled breast cancer has been invaluable – they’ve shared their experiences, insights, and encouragement.
+Connecting with others who have battled breast cancer has been invaluable – they’ve shared their experiences, insights and encouragement.
 Don’t hesitate to reach out; many people want to help.
 It’s not always easy for me to ask for assistance, but I’ve learned that everyone is willing to lend a hand.
 Use your support system; it can make a significant difference in your journey ahead.

 Why is it important for you to speak up?

 Because I hope that by sharing my story, I can foster greater openness about having cancer.
-I wish I had received my doctor’s message sooner – that when the nipple starts to turn inward, it’s almost always breast cancer and rarely a benign lump.
+I wish I had received my doctor’s message sooner – that when the nipple starts to turn inwards, it’s almost always breast cancer and rarely a benign lump.

 Openness not only raises awareness but also empowers others.
 It's hard to understand something you have no knowledge of, and awareness can lead to proactive measures before it’s too late.
 While I couldn't have avoided breast cancer, I could have potentially prevented the lump from growing to four centimetres and, ultimately, avoided the need for a mastectomy.
 By speaking out, I aim to encourage others to be vigilant about their health and seek help when they notice changes.